Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Copy all the data that is displayed on the browser tab.

-- Open Notepad and paste the data in it.
+- Open Notepad and paste the data into it.

 - Save the document with .CSV extension.